Skip to main content

 Sherwin-Williams Anew Gray SW 7030

-This greige paint from Sherwin-Williams is excellent for kitchens with marble countertops and darker wood floors or cabinets.
+This greige paint from Sherwin-Williams is excellent for kitchens with marble countertops and darker paint on kitchen cabinets or wood floors.
 Since this greige color combination is more beige than gray, it pairs well with darker colors but remains cool enough to go with stone.
 Anew Gray will also work in bathrooms, bedrooms, and basements.

 Behr Silver Drop 790C-2